rrrene/credo/README.md

 ### Show compact list

-Use the `--one-line` switch to format the output to represent each issue by a single line.
+Use `--format=oneline` to format the output to represent each issue by a single line.

 ### Show all issues including low priority ones